seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **KING CLAUDIUS**
 Follow him at foot; tempt him with speed aboard;
 Delay it not; I'll have him hence to-night:
-Away! for every thing is seal'd and done
+Away! for everything is seal'd and done
 That else leans on the affair: pray you, make haste.

-*Exeunt ROSENCRANTZ and GUILDENSTERN*
+*Exeunt ROSENCRANTZ & GUILDENSTERN*

 And, England, if my love thou hold'st at aught--
 As my great power thereof may give thee sense,